 "We see people with all kinds of memory disorders," Heilman said.
 Many tests to confirm a diagnosis of Alzheimer's disease or other dementias can be time-consuming, costly or invasive.
 "This can become an important part of the evaluation process."

 The UF study could help by detecting a person's likelihood of developing the disease at a much earlier stage, with a non-invasive test.

 The Alzheimer's Association acknowledge that at the moment, there is no cure for the disease, nor can current Alzheimer's treatments stop Alzheimer's from progressing.
 They can, however, temporarily slow the worsening of dementia symptoms.
 This improves the quality of life for both sufferers and their caregivers.

 "If we can catch it at that early stage, we can start treatment more aggressively at the early stage and you can possibly prevent a lot of the progression."

-Medical News Today reported in July this year that taking certain lifestyle measures, including taking regular exercise and eating a balanced diet, could reduce your risk of developing Alzheimer's.
+Medical News Today reported in July 2013 that taking certain lifestyle measures, including taking regular exercise and eating a balanced diet, could reduce your risk of developing Alzheimer's.